 - Successful completion of “opening” and subsequent health inspections.

-- Proof of required training through the Department of Health.
+- Proof (or Documentation) of required training approved by the Department of Health.

 Read the Home Sharps Disposal Guidelines for information on how to properly dispose of home-generated biomedical waste.